0xC0000054/sc4-region-census/README.md

 The region census panel shows the totals for each RCI group in the region.
 It also allows the player to export a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values)file with statistics for the individual cities.
-The CSV file is written using UTF-8 encoding.
+The CSV file is written to `Documents/SimCity 4/Region_View/<Region Name>` using UTF-8 encoding.

 ![Region Census UI](images/RegionViewCensusDialog.jpg)